Koret Animal Rescue & Conservation Center (ARC)

 A Second Chance

 What makes the ARC animals so appealing is hearing each animal’s amazing personal story, most of which involve a second chance.
 Some were born under human care and could never be wild.
-Many are former pets whose owners could no longer care for them.
-Still others are injured wild animals unable to look after themselves.
-And all have an important message of conservation to tell.
+Some are former pets whose owners could no longer care for them while others are injured wild animals unable to look after themselves.
+All of our animals have an important message of conservation to tell.